 Our bodies do some weird things during pregnancy, and we’ve created some weird terms to describe these strange phenomena.
-Like the terms bloody show.
+Like the term bloody show.
 And, of course, lightning crotch.

 Lightning crotch feels like a quick, lightning flash of pain.
-The pain can also radiate down the legs.
+Sometimes the pain radiates down the legs.

-There are several different reasons why expecting mamas get these pains, but it basically has to do with pressure on the bundle of nerves around the cervix.
+There are several different reasons why expecting mamas get these pains, but boils down to pressure on the bundle of nerves around the cervix.
 The majority of the nerves in the uterus just so happen to be right above your cervix.
 As baby moves around and things start happening down there, it can stimulate these nerves.

 Common causes of lightning crotch include: